What is a Commercial Invoice?

 Using an online invoice generator like Invoice Simple can streamline the process, help you save time, and prevent costly errors.

-With this tool, you can use a pre-made invoice template or create a custom template for your commercial invoices.
+With this tool, you can use a pre-made sample invoice template or create a custom template for your commercial invoices.
 Then, all you need is to fill in the info and send your document.
 You can also print out the copies you need for customs.

 Risks of Not Filling Out a Commercial Invoice Accurately